FAQ's for TACKLE Football

 Q. What is the practice schedule?

-A. – August 14th -17th, 2017 will be conditioning (no equipment needed).
-The weeks of Aug 21st, and 28th, the players will have practice Monday – Thursday 6-8pm.
-There will be no practice on August 24th.
-School begins on Tuesday, September 5th, practices will change to Tuesdays, Wednesdays and Thursdays from 6-7:30 (or for as long as daylight allows).
+A. – August 6-9, 2018 will be conditioning (no equipment needed).
+The weeks of Aug 13st, and 20th, the players will have practice Monday – Thursday 6-8pm.
+School begins on August 28th, practices will change to Tuesdays, Wednesdays and Thursdays from 6-7:30 (or for as long as daylight allows).
 All practices will be at the Grand Haven High School football practice fields which are located west of the enclosed soccer field.

 Q. What is the game schedule?